informatics-isi-edu/deriva-py/docs/deriva-download-cli.md

 the result data should be placed in the target filesystem.

-The `env` object is an OPTIONAL element which, if present, is expected to be a dictionary of key-value pairs that are available to use as substitution variables for various parameters in the `queries` of configuration file.
-The variable subsitution is performed using the keyword subsitution syntax of Python [`str.format`](https://docs.python.org/2/library/stdtypes.html#str.format).
+The `env` object is an OPTIONAL element which, if present, is expected to be a dictionary of key-value pairs that are available to use as interpolation variables for various keywords in the `queries` section of the configuration file.
+The string substitution is performed using the keyword interpolation syntax of Python [`str.format`](https://docs.python.org/2/library/stdtypes.html#str.format).
 NOTE: when specifying arbitrary key-value pairs on the command-line, such pairs will OVERRIDE any matching keys found in the `env` element of the configuration file.

 The `bag` object is an OPTIONAL element which, if present, declares that the aggregate output from all configuration stanzas listed in the